AntoGugli/java2json/README.md

 Contributions are welcome!
 Please feel free to submit a **Pull Request** or report bugs via the [Issue Tracker](https://github.com/AntoGugli/java2json/issues).

 ---
-*Developed with ❤️ for the IntelliJ community.*
+*Developed with ❤️ for the IntelliJ community by Antonino Enrico Guglielmino.*